Aliens Landed Just in Time for Christmas!

-Oh dear!
+Oh, dear!
 What to do?
-As new comers in this neighborhood, we want to fit in, be in sync with those who live so closely around us.
+As newcomers in this neighborhood, we want to fit in and be in sync with those who live so closely around us.
 Unfortunately, my husband, Chris claims that our backyard Christmas decoration, which I designed and he painfully executed, looks like Aliens laid large eggs in one of our trees.
 Not quite what I had intended.
 I do not believe this generates syncing with those around us.

 “Don’t worry, I consoled.
 It will look better when it gets dark,” It got dark.
 I gazed out the window and laughed.
 Now, morning light reveals our creation in its full tackiness.
 Do we take it down?
 Do we leave it up for the bemusement of neighbors and friends?
 Does the fact that the lights change colors every few seconds make any difference?